 Amendment 1 introduced in Recommendation ITU-T H.248.1 (2005/09) the corrections and clarifications identified in previous Implementor's Guides to H.248.1.
 It also introduced DigitMap unsuccessful match reporting functionality.

-This Amendment 2 to Recommendation ITU-T H.248.1 (2005/09) introduces the corrections and clarifications identified in previous Implementors' Guides to Recommendation ITU-T H.248.1.
+Amendment 2 to Recommendation ITU-T H.248.1 (2005/09) introduces the corrections and clarifications identified in previous Implementors' Guides to Recommendation ITU-T H.248.1.
 It provides updated H.248 Package registration procedures.
 A new statistic is added to the RTP Package.
 It also adds Appendix IV "Practices on Statistics – Example Use Cases".

+This revision contains a number of clarifications on:

+Signal behaviour on new Streams;

+time based Statistics and their applicability to multi flow streams;

+the impact of the Mode property on Statistics;

+Event behaviour with respect to new Streams;

+ServiceChange version handling.